samhartz/Photo3/README.md

 To run the model, simply run the file main.py (this script depends on functions.py and dictionaries.py (which stores the dictionaries and variables)).
 A graphical user interface will display allowing the user to choose a plant species, soil type, soil moisture, duration of the simulation, and a data file containing weather inputs (solar radiation, temperature, and humidity).
 Results will be exported to the file location chosen in the user interface, and/or may be viewed directly from the command prompt or IDE.

 The sample_data folder contains sample weather inputs for a location in Temple, TX, and the sample_output folder contains results from a few simulations in this area.
-An academic article describing the model details is currently under review.
+An academic article describing the model details is available in Ecological Modelling:
+  Hartzell, S., Bartlett, M.S. and A. Porporato (2018) Unified representation of the C3, C4, and CAM photosynthetic pathways with the       Photo3 model.
+Ecological Modelling, doi: 10.1016/j.ecolmodel.2018.06.012.

 # Model requirements
 Photo3 was developed in Python 2.7 with the following packages: SciPy, NumPy, Pandas, Tkinter, Matplotlib.
 We suggest intalling a Python distribution such as [Anaconda][An] to meet these requirements.